Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 The [alter session](https://docs.snowflake.com/en/sql-reference/sql/alter-session.html) command lets you set a parameter for your current user session, which in this case is  `GEOMETRY_OUTPUT_FORMAT`.
 The default value for those parameters is `'GEOJSON'`, so normally you wouldn't have to run this command if you want that format, but this guide wants to be certain the next queries are run with the `'GEOJSON'` output.

-Now run the following query against the `nl_cables_stations` table to see energy grids in Netherlands.
+Now run the following query against the `nl_cables_stations` table to see energy grids in the Netherlands.

 ```
 SELECT geometry